ekraj7/market-depth-collector/README.md

 # Level 2 Market Data Collector

 ## Overview
-This project collects **real-time Level 2 market data** (order book and trades) from the NSE using Angel Broking SmartAPI.
-It computes key microstructure metrics such as:
+Level-2 Data Collector is a Python-based tool designed to fetch and store real-time market depth data for selected NSE stocks using Angel Broking’s SmartAPI.
+The project focuses on capturing high-frequency trading information, including order book data, volume imbalances, spreads, and mid-prices, which can be used for quantitative research, algorithmic trading strategies, and market analysis.

+Key Features:

+Real-time subscription to Level-2 market data via WebSocket.

+Fetches bid/ask data for multiple tickers and calculates key metrics:

-- Order Book Imbalance (OBI)
+Order Book Imbalance (OBI)

-- Volume Imbalance
+Volume Imbalance

-- Spread
+Bid-Ask Spread
-- Mid Price

-Data is saved to CSV for further quantitative analysis, modeling, or backtesting.

----

-## Features
-- Real-time WebSocket data collection
-- Thread-safe order book and trade handling
-- Automatic CSV logging every 30 records
+Mid-Price

+Saves structured data to CSV files for historical analysis.

-- Modular design for easy extension
+Modular design with separate components for authentication, data collection, and calculations.
-- Configurable ticker list

-4.python main.py
+Safe handling of credentials with TOTP-based authentication.

+Technologies Used:

+Python 3.x

+Pandas

+Angel Broking SmartAPI

+pyotp (for TOTP authentication)

+WebSocket for real-time data streaming

+Use Case:
+This project is suitable for aspiring quants, algo traders, and data scientists looking to build a trading research pipeline, backtest strategies, or analyze high-frequency market signals.